mbogden/galaxyJSPAM/README.md

 - For Software Engineering execute `git checkout working_SE`

 ####Python install
 I am currently testing virtual environments with this package.
 To initialize please run the following.
-This should create a new virtual environment, and install needed python packages.
+This should create a new virtual environment name "simr_env", and install needed python packages.
+NOTE: Then name "simr_env" is arbitrary and you can name it however you please.
+Be sure to remember the name of course.

 ```
-python3 -m venv env
+python3 -m venv simr_env
-source env/bin/activate
+source simr_env/bin/activate
-python3 -m pip --upgrade pip
+python3 -m pip install --upgrade pip
 python3 -m pip install -r requirements.txt
 ```